tabish-javed/git-cribnote/git-cribnote.md

 git commit -m (--message) "Message to associate with a commit"
 ```

-## Diving deeper into commits with git log
+## Diving Deeper Into Commits With Git Log

 Each commit in repository will create a log.
 We can inspect all commits in the branch using;